Brown, fawn, black, red

-Both males and females tend to be about the same size, so don’t expect to be able to guesstimate their final form just by checking between their legs.
+Both male and female Golden Doxes tend to be about the same size, so don’t expect to be able to guesstimate their final form just by checking between their legs.
 Expect a medium-sized dog, no matter the gender.

 As far as personality goes, they’re similar there too.
-Females tend to be a bit more clingy, whereas the males are typical in that they only care about play time.
+A female Golden Dox tends to be a bit more clingy, whereas the male Golden Dox is typical in that they only care about play time.

 Generally speaking, though, you’ll have a dog who spends most of their awake time playing at full speed, and their downtime curled up next to you.
 This is true whether you have a boy or a girl Golden Dox.